CLICK HERE to view or download our club flyer.

 When we meet

-The S.V.A.R.C. meets at 7:30pm ET on the 1st and 3rd Friday of each month at the clubhouse at 2921 Grace Street in Winchester, VA.
-After a short business meeting, there is an interesting and informative program.
+The S.V.A.R.C. meets at 7:30pm ET on the 1st and 3rd Thursday of each month.
+Traditionally, we meet at the clubhouse at 2925 Grace Street in Winchester, VA, but we are meeting by Zoom until the COVID risk is diminished.
+Members will receive the Zoom link by email.
+Guests may request the link using this website’s contact page.
+After a short business meeting, there is often an interesting and informative program.
 Visitors and guests are very welcome to attend a meeting and learn more about joining the club.

 Our Ham Shack

 We have two well-equipped rooms available so members can come and operate the club station.
 When contests and special events roll around, we’re ready!
 We also enjoyed having the station available for elmering (teaching new hams) and for demonstrating our hobby when visitors come.

 The Flex radio at the clubhouse is capable of remote operaton for the use of club members.